 Dr Hazem Ashour, Dr Itamar Lurie, Dr Shafiq Masalha, Binational School of Psychotherapy

-Project Rozana was launched in 2013 by Hadassah Australia.
+Project Rozana was launched in 2013 in Australia.
 It was inspired by the remarkable story of survival of a young Palestinian girl, Rozana Abu Ghannam.

 A GLOBAL ENTERPRISE